Diastasis Recti Pregnancy

 Diastasis Recti Test

-The diastatis is measured by the number of finger spaces that fit in between the two rectus abdominis muscles.
+The diastatis is measured by the number of finger widths or spaces that fit in between the two rectus abdominis muscles.

 Normal = 1 finger space separation or less